अनुवाद Übersetzen sie

 Iceland.

-I do not have any examples of telegrams from Iceland, but here is an example of a seal from 1927
+Here is an example of a seal from 1927

 1927 seal in the Danish style

-Landssiminn, the state-owned telecommunications company in Iceland.
+Landssiminn is the state-owned telecommunications company in Iceland.

 Danish Telegraph Seals.